-An employee who retires from Plumas County, immediately upon termination, under the County's PERS contract and who is covered under a County approved health insurance plan for themselves and any eligible dependents, may continue to be covered under the plan by advancing to the County Auditor, the full premium amount each month preceding the month of coverage, under rules and procedures established by the Auditor.
+An employee who retires from Plumas County, who is covered under a Union health insurance plan for themselves and any eligible dependents, may continue to be covered under the plan by advancing to the County Auditor, the full premium amount each month preceding the month of coverage, under rules and procedures established by the Auditor.

-For employees retiring in good standing under the above stated conditions, who have fifteen (15) years of continuous service with Plumas County, the County shall contribute an amount equal to twenty five percent (25%) of the County's health premium contribution for an active employee, or fifty percent (50%) after twenty five (5) years of continuous service, until the employee reaches age sixty five (65).
+For employees retiring in good standing under the above stated conditions, who have fifteen (15) years of continuous service with Plumas County, the County shall contribute an amount equal to twenty five percent (25%) of the Union's health premium contribution for an active employee, or fifty percent (50%) after twenty-five (5) years of continuous service, until the employee reaches age sixty five (65).